julia4ta/tutorials/Series 10/README.md

 * [10x25] How to use an Anonymous Function in Julia
 * [10x26] How to use Julia's Standard Library
 * [10x27] How to use External Packages in Julia
+* [10x28] How to install and use Pluto.jl (reactive notebook programming environment for Julia)